 How can I earn ACT 48 credits at Lehigh University?

 Take credited coursework at Lehigh University.
 To fulfill the 180-hour Act 48 requirement, only two 3-credit courses, or other combination of 6 total credits, need to be reported.
 Check out our course listing here!

 Participate in a non-credit workshop or course at Lehigh University.
 We offer many workshops and events throughout the year.
-If you take a non-credit workshop or course at Lehigh, your hours will be automatically uploaded once the group roster has been submitted to the OTC.
+If you take a non-credit workshop or course at Lehigh, your hours will be automatically uploaded once the group roster has been submitted to the Office of Professional Certification.
 Visit our events page!
 When ACT 48 is offered through a non-credit program, it is always stated.